 Mark 2 helmets are currently sold in two sizes - adult and youth.
 Adult helmets can fit people with a hat size of 7 1/8 and larger, while youth helmets fit those with a hat size of 7 1/8 or smaller.
 Youth helmets also come with a removable throat guard.

 Currently, Mark 2 helmets are sold in four colors: black, royal blue, red, and navy blue.

 Marucci's Mark 2 chest protector has an attractive and unique look to it.
-It has a two-tone color design, with gray lines interspersed among it's core color.
-Like the catcher's helmet, chest protectors come in one of the four core colors of black, royal blue, red, navy blue.
+It has a two-tone color design, with gray lines mixed among its core color.
+Like the catcher's helmet, chest protectors come in one of the four primary colors of black, royal blue, red, navy blue.

 The Marucci logo stands out in the sternum area of the chest protector.
 It's white with a solid color outline on a background of gray.
 We like the look.

 Regarding the specs of the chest protector, it has a three-way harness system, removable shoulder caps, and memory foam fabric covering strong polyethylene (PE) plates.
 PE is a type of incredibly strong plastic used as the base component of many protective pads.